 3.7.
-Notification Concerning Violations of Investment Guidelines immediately and advised of any corrective action that should be taken, as well as the implication of such action.
+Notification Concerning Violations of Investment Guidelines

+In the event that these Investment Guidelines are violated, the Chief Financial Officer shall be informed immediately and advised of any corrective action that should be taken, as well as the implication of such action.